pavankumar636/basic-react-todo-list/docs/index.md

 workflows/node_js.yml:

-    This the file which is used to create respective steps for the workflow, in this file all the steps for the pipeline excution is written, From which type Operating system the workflow should use, actions that requried for the work flow, types of node versions
+    This the file which is used to create respective steps for the workflow, in this file all the steps for the pipeline execution is written, From which type Operating system the workflow should use, actions that required for the work flow, types of node versions

-    Note: This folder structure should be followed in any project reposiroties.
+    Note: This folder structure should be followed in any project repositories.
          .github/workflows/-----.yml